dse-dev/testCases_240219/README.md

 In step 4 another input field and one dropdown menu had to be tested additionally.
 - Company text field
 - Country selection

 Also inputs have not been totally random:
 For the email input obligatory "@" character had to be added as well as a valid ending like ".com".
 As phone number a random disconnected number was chosen (only the last three digits are random).
 After step 5 a reCaptcha box had to be clicked in order to submit the contact request.
 Unfortunately, after to many tries to click onto the reCaptcha element I could not go on to the next step.
-If trying after a certain time or from a different system reCaptcha may have been successfully passed.
+Trying again after a certain ammount time or run tests from a different system reCaptcha may be successfully passed.

 #### Test Case 3